lucidsoftware/phase_zinc/README.md

 ```
 This adds the `phase_zinc` repo to your workspace and loads some dependencies.
 Make sure you have the desired commit hash (in case this repository is updated but this README is not).
 Also check to make sure the sha256 matches.

-Next, create a new `.bzl` file in your project (e.g. `zinc.bzl`) and add the following line:
+Sweet, now you can use `zinc_scala_binary` as a normal rule!
+Just add the following line to any `BUILD` file:
 ```
 load("@phase_zinc//rules:scala.bzl", "zinc_scala_binary")
 ```
-Now you can use `zinc_scala_binary` as a normal rule!

-This extension adds to the rule a new attribute called `scala`, which among other things, specifies which Scala and Zinc configuration data to use.
-Though a default is provided, you can add custom configuration by:

-**TO-DO**